-- a) The Company has given guarantee in respect of Exim Bank's investments of USD 60 Lakhs (₹ 4,523.15Lakhs) in Wanbury Holding B.V., a subsidiary of the Company which has been invoked.
-The said dues being part of the CDR Scheme will be accounted upon arriving at mutually agreed terms of settlement as stated in Note No. 42 (a) of the standalone financial statements. - b) Note No. 45 of the standalone financial statements regarding the status of merger of erstwhile PPIL with the Company. and c) Note No. 66 to the standalone financial statements, which describes the uncertainties and potential impact of the Covid-19 pandemic on the Company's operations and results as assessed by the management.
+- a) Note No. 42(a) of the standalone financial statements regarding guarantee given in respect of Exim Bank's investment in Wanbury Holding B.V., a subsidiary of the Company, which has been invoked.
+The said dues being part of the CDR Scheme will be accounted upon arriving at mutually agreed terms of settlement. - b) Note No. 45 of the standalone financial statements regarding the status of merger of erstwhile PPIL with the Company; and - c) Note No. 66 to the standalone financial statements, which describes the uncertainties and potential impact of the Covid-19 pandemic on the Company's operations and results as assessed by the management.
 The actual results may differ from such estimates depending on future developments.